-(Adopted by the Board on December 14, 2004)
+(Amended and Restated Charter Adopted by the Board of Directors on August 14, 2013)

-Overall Purpose / Objectives
+Overall Purpose/Objectives

-The Audit Committee will assist the board of directors (the "Board") in fulfilling its responsibilities.
-The Audit Committee will review the financial reporting process, the system of internal control and management of financial risks, the audit process, and the Company's process for monitoring compliance with laws and regulations and its own code of business conduct.
-In performing its duties, the committee will maintain effective working relationships with the Board of Directors, management, and the external auditors and monitor the independence of those auditors.
-To perform his or her role effectively, each committee member will obtain an understanding of the responsibilities of committee membership as well as the Company's business, operations and risks.
+The Audit Committee will assist the board of directors (the "Board") of Excellon Resources Inc. (the "Company") in fulfilling its oversight responsibilities with respect to the Company's financial reporting process, system of internal control and management of financial risks, the audit process, process for monitoring compliance with laws and regulations and the Company's own code of business conduct.
+In performing its duties, the Audit Committee will maintain effective working relationships with the Board, management, and the external auditors and monitor the independence of those auditors.
+To perform his or her role effectively, each Audit Committee member will obtain an understanding of the responsibilities of Audit Committee membership as well as the Company's business, operations and risks.